Stevertus/objD/Documentation.md

 [//]: # (global_commands)
 ## Global CLI Commands
-objD has some useful console commands.
+The objD CLI is an additional package to handle execution, building and deploying of your project.
 To activate the global package(will be available anywhere on your system), run this command:
 ```
-pub global activate objd
+pub global activate objd_cli
 ```
 This will add the commands to your console.
 To run a command run: